bparanj/crystal/electronics/components/function-generator.md

 4. Low power output
 5. Primary purpose is signal testing/analysis

-The key differences are:
+The differences are:

 - Household AC is optimized for power delivery
 - Function generators are optimized for signal generation and testing
 - Household AC is dangerous due to high voltage
 - Function generator outputs are generally safe to work with
-- Household AC can't be modified (fixed parameters)
+- Household AC can't be modified
 - Function generators offer adjustable parameters

-Think of household AC like a water main (fixed, high power) and a function generator like a precise laboratory water dropper (adjustable, low power).

 A function generator cannot be used as an AC power supply for typical applications.
 Here’s why: